kaylanx/apk-appointments-react/wordpress-plugin/readme.txt

 * Allow the form id from contact form 7 to be passed in to the plugin.
 * Change the way analytics config is passed into the plugin
 * Make the email, telephone and budget fields show up with the correct keyboards on mobile.

+= 1.0.3 - 2020-07-18 =

+* Make the disabled days fainter so the enabled days are clearer
+* Default the appointment date field to empty instead of tomorrows date (which could be a disabled day).